hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > That fifty couples stood up to her call:
 >
-> Danced "Money Musk", "Cheshire Rounds", "Scotch Contention",
+> Danced "Money Musk"[^236], "Cheshire Rounds", "Scotch Contention",
 >
 > And many more hard figures she does mention.

->
+[^236]: Money Musk, Cheshire Rounds, and Scotch Contention, were old country dances, celebrated for long figures.

 > There's nothing like them now, you'll hear her say,
 >
 > She's so conceited in her formal way.